 Ortygia is the oldest part of Syracuse and a celebrated tourist destination with many wonderful places to see.
 One of the must-visit sites of Ortygia is the temple of Athena.

 The temple of Athena is arguably the most important sacral complex (and the most ancient) on the island of Ortygia and is located in the highest area.
 Despite being the oldest temple, it has best stood the test of time against the weather.
+In a luxury tour of Sicily, spend an afternoon on Ortygia and see the magnificent Baroque church, unwind with a coffee in the Piazza, and be in awe of the historic Temple of Apollo.

 This temple dates back to the 5th century BC and was realised by Gelone – a descendant of the Dinomenidi family, a dynasty of Greek tyrants who ruled Sicily.
 He was the eldest son of Dinomene and has gone down in history as the one who defeated the Sicilian Killichirioi by taking possession of the island of Ortigia.